baileydunning/campsights/README.md

 # Campsights

 Campsights is a full-stack web app for discovering and sharing campsites.
-Users can view campsites on a map, see weather forecasts, get directions, add new ones with ratings and details, and see which require 4WD access.
+Users can view campsites on a map, see weather forecasts, get directions, add new ones with details, and see which require 4WD access.

 **Live project link:** https://campsights.onrender.com/